pd1810/automation-challenge/README.md

 intended to test your abilities in using source control systems or IDEs.
 If you get stuck somewhere please contact us so we can help you out.

+Use any and all resources to complete the challenge that you would use to complete any other work related tasks.

 # Prerequisites